ackatz/seclook/README.md

   * SHA2 hashes
   * MD5 hashes
   * Domains
+* A confirmation alert window will always show before sending SHA2 and MD5 hashes
 * Receive notifications through macOS Notification Center when a scanned item has a bad reputation score
 * Send scanned items to the following security lookup services:
   * VirusTotal